Search

 Other applications on the horizon

 Even the real state domain has started the transition to the metaverse, although it is not the real estate in the classic meaning of the term: in fact, much like in the real world, it is possible to buy and sell (most of the time by means of cryptocurrency) digital “properties” on some portals.
-Although this type of transactions would still be considered “highly speculative” (a little like in the real world, on the long run), several experts think that the metaverse will be built on its own parallel economy.
-Virtual real estate has become so expensive such that some digital properties are evaluated at several million dollars.
+Although this type of transaction would still be considered “highly speculative” (a little like in the real world, in the long run), several experts think that the metaverse will be built on its own parallel economy.
+Virtual real estate has become so expensive that some digital properties are evaluated at several million dollars.
 This is particularly the case of one “land” in Decentraland (a virtual world created by the Metaverse Group company) which was sold in November 2021 for 618,000 mana (the digital currency in Decentraland.
-This amount represented $2.4 million in crypto currency at the time of the sale, a record at that time) (3).
+This amount represented $2.4 million in cryptocurrency at the time of the sale, a record at that time) (3).
 This amount was almost overshadowed a week later by the sale of another “land” in The Sandbox (another virtual world) for the sum equivalent to $4.2 million.

-Inspired by these huge amounts for non-existing properties, the virtual worlds expanded: besides Decentraland and The Sandbox, we should mention Superworld, a virtual world that is meant to replicate our real world where it is possible to buy, sell or speculate on the value of some virtual lands covering our whole planet.
-At present, Superworld contains $64.8 billion (you read it right) of virtual lands and properties, including the mount Everest (selling price: 0.1 ETH), Taj Mahal in India (selling price: 50 ETH) or even the Eifel tower in France (selling price: 100 ETH).
-Vancouver residents will be happy to know that they can buy the Granville Market for total of 0.1 ETH (about 175 Canadian dollars at current prices).
+Inspired by these huge amounts for non-existing properties, the virtual worlds expanded: besides Decentraland and The Sandbox, we should mention Superworld, a virtual world that is meant to replicate our real world where it is possible to buy, sell, or speculate on the value of some virtual lands covering our whole planet.
+At present, Superworld contains $64.8 billion (you read it right) of virtual lands and properties, including mount Everest (selling price: 0.1 ETH), the Taj Mahal in India (selling price: 50 ETH) or even the Eifel Tower in France (selling price: 100 ETH).
+Vancouver residents will be happy to know that they can buy the Granville Market for a total of 0.1 ETH (about 175 Canadian dollars at current prices).
 That is a real bargain (or a very romantic present).

-The future, with or without headset
+The future, with or without a headset

 It is still unknown whether the metaverse will fulfill all the hopes we have for it.
-The technology is widely existing (even if we never stop innovating in this field), but it is yet to be determined whether human beings will prefer the virtual reality (with its freedom) over the physical reality, that is maybe less exciting, but has the value of offering a more complete sensory experience.
+Technology is widely existing (even if we never stop innovating in this field), but it is yet to be determined whether human beings will prefer virtual reality (with its freedom) over physical reality, that is maybe less exciting, but has the value of offering a more complete sensory experience.
 As noted by a report of the firm Credit Suisse presented in March 2022, “The virtual worlds are improving in terms of audio/visual but still fall short on three of the five senses (smell, taste and touch) to be fully immersed in the experience” (5).
 That is, there is not yet a real substitute for the reality.

 Augmented reality, virtual reality and mixed reality